 What to expect for your child before the sedation/anesthesia appointment?

-- DO NOT ALLOW YOUR CHILD TO EAT SOLID FOOD (including gum, candy) IN THE 8 HOURS PRECEDING THE ANAESTHESIA APPOINTMENT.
+- DO NOT ALLOW YOUR CHILD TO EAT SOLID FOOD (including gum, candy) IN THE 8 HOURS PRECEDING THE ANESTHESIA APPOINTMENT.

-- DO NOT ALLOW YOUR CHILD TO DRINK MILK OR JUICES IN THE 8 HOURS PRECEDING THE ANAESTHESIA APPOINTMENT.
-Food in the stomach may result in vomiting and subsequent pneumonia during anaesthesia.
+- DO NOT ALLOW YOUR CHILD TO DRINK MILK OR JUICES IN THE 8 HOURS PRECEDING THE ANESTHESIA APPOINTMENT.
+Food in the stomach may result in vomiting and subsequent pneumonia during anesthesia.
 This is unsafe and can be fatal.
 Your child may drink up to 1 cup of water or apple juice up to 2 hours before the appointment.
 No other liquids are permitted.